Deptford: Early modern

 A second settlement, Deptford Strand or Deptford Strond, developed as a modest fishing village on the Thames until Henry VIII used that site for a royal dock for repairing, building and supplying ships, after which it grew in size and importance, shipbuilding remaining in operation until March 1869.

 Trinity House, the organisation concerned with the safety of navigation around the British Isles, was formed in Deptford in 1514, with its first Master being Thomas Spert, captain of the Mary Rose.
 It moved to Stepney in 1618.
 The name "Trinity House" derives from the church of Holy Trinity and St Clement, which adjoined the dockyard.

+The Thames at Deptford was the scene of an aquatic pageant and water tournament on 19 June 1550 devised by Edward Clinton, 1st Earl of Lincoln, for Edward VI.
+The first part of the entertainment saw combatants strive to throw their opponents into the river.
+After supper, a pretend fortress built on a boat and defended by William Wynter and a galley was attacked by sailors in four pinnaces.
+After a fire fight, Clinton won the castle.

-Originally separated by market gardens and fields, the two areas merged over the years, with the docks becoming an important part of the Elizabethan exploration.
+Originally separated by market gardens and fields, the two settlements merged over the years, with the docks becoming an important part of the Elizabethan exploration.
 Queen Elizabeth I visited the royal dockyard on 4 April 1581 to knight the adventurer Francis Drake.
 As well as for exploration, Deptford was important for trade – the Honourable East India Company had a yard in Deptford from 1607 until late in the 17th century, later (1825) taken over by the General Steam Navigation Company.
 It was also connected with the slave trade, John Hawkins using it as a base for his operations, and Olaudah Equiano, the slave who became an important part of the abolition of the slave trade, was sold from one ship's captain to another in Deptford around 1760.